Art, Athletics, and Clubs

-Marching Band: There are various opportunities for the instrumental music student at Del Val.
+Marching Band: There are various opportunities for the instrumental music students at Del Val.
 The basis for the entire program is the Concert Band, which is the only ensemble offered as a class.
 The Golden Regiment is the Marching Band and is probably the most visible group in the department, performing at football games, parades, contests, and civic functions.
 The Golden Regiment, an extracurricular activity, is open to all students in grades 8-12.

 National Honor Society: This is a national organization that inducts members in their Junior/Senior year.
 Induction is selective and based on scholarship, leadership, and character.

 Peer Leadership/Peer Mediation: This group is made up of upperclassmen and is designed to help new students adapt to their new school.
 This program is also designed for all peer leaders to be role models in the building.
-Freshman will be assigned a peer leader to help them adjust to high school and who will be available throughout the year if problems develop.
+Freshmen will be assigned a peer leader to help them adjust to high school and who will be available throughout the year if problems develop.

 Stage Craft Club: This club will assist in the construction, painting, and striking of play sets throughout the year.
 Club members will meet in small groups based on specific jobs that need to be completed.
 Students might have to work over holidays and weekends when the stage is available.

-Student Council: This is the student led governing body of the school.
+Student Council: This is the student-led governing body of the school.
 Members are elected by their peers and work in partnership with school administrators, staff, and the community for the benefit of the school and its students.